1.6 How does an archive make data available?

 Metadata standards

-In the social sciences data is often described and documented using the Data Documentation Initiative (DDI) standards (DDI Alliance n.d.) and using codebooks.
+In social sciences data is often described and documented using the Data Documentation Initiative (DDI) standards (DDI Alliance n.d.) and using codebooks.
 See also ‘DMEG - Chapter 2 Organize & Document - Documentation and metadata’ (CESSDA Training Team 2017 - 2022).
-Using machine-readable metadata is needed to archive the data in a meaningful way and it is the first step into making the data discoverable.
+Using a standard metadata schema and terminology for common elements is crucial to descibe the data in a meaningful way and it is the first step into making the data discoverable.

-Archives provide direct searching functionalities on the metadata provided.
-Furthermore, the discoverability of the data is highly improved by making the metadata available for harvesting by data portals using PMH endpoints.
-Common frameworks for this are OAI-PMH and ResourceSync (Open Archives Initiative n.d.), allowing the data to be harvested by repositories such as the CESSDA Data Catalogue (CESSDA n.d.
-[Accessed July 30, 2022a]) and the ‘Explore dashboard’ (OpenAIRE n.d.
-[Accessed July 30, 2022h]).
+Archives offer searching functionalities on the metadata provided.
+Furthermore, the discoverability of the data is highly improved by making the metadata available for harvesting by data portals.
+Common frameworks for this are OAI-PMH and ResourceSync, allowing the data to be harvested by repositories such as the CESSDA Data Catalogue and the ‘Explore dashboard’.

 Promoting the reuse of data